 Migration From SAP Mobile Platform¶

-The SAP Cloud Platform Mobile Services can be considered the successor of the SAP Mobile Platform.
-For customers who want to migrate to Mobile Services it is often challenging to get started.
+The SAP Mobile Services can be considered the successor of the SAP Mobile Platform.
+For customers who want to migrate to mobile services it is often challenging to get started.
 The following overview provides guidance to start planning the migration.

 This is an example of a typical SAP Mobile Platform solution architecture: